Improve Your Casting! 5 Tips for Better Practice

 Starting with your fly in the first target and with plenty of slack available I work on picking up and shooting my line to the next target with the least amount of false casting possible.
 After a few rounds, I'll also work from the mid target to the furthest target.

 You can also work on shooting from the closest target to the furthest.
 One of the biggest advantages of this drill is helping you visualize specific distances.
-I'm headed to Cuba here in a few months so I've been working hard with this drill to visualize the common casting distances I'll be dealing with in Meters.
+I'm headed to saltwater here in a few months so I've been working hard with this drill to visualize the common casting distances I'll be dealing with in Meters.

 We hope these tips will help you dial in your casting and take your fly fishing skills to the next level.
 Get practicing, and we hope to see you all soon, either in the shop or on the water.
 Happy casting!